 The person, company or organisation that has been charged for business rates is shown on the front of your bill.
-If you think these rates have been improperly charged please contact the business rates team using Contact details on this page, who will be able to help.
+If you think these rates have been improperly charged please contact the business rates team using Contact details on this page for help.

 The Scottish Assessor, who is independent of both local and central government, determines the rateable value of every business property in Scotland and sets this out in a valuation notice.

 Normally, every five years all non-domestic properties in Scotland are given new rateable values.
-The last revaluation was in April 2010 but the Scottish Government have postponed the next one until 2017.
+The last revaluation was in April 2017.

 The valuation, provided by the Assessor, is used by the Council to calculate your business rates bill.